irerimwenda/Bills/README.md

 # Bills
-Monthly bill app - vue + laravel
+Monthly bill app created in vue and served with laravel

 ## Installation
 * Clone the repo